cloudfoundry/loggregator-release/README.md

 cd loggregator # When you cd into the loggregator dir for the first time direnv will prompt you to trust the config file git submodule update --init
 ```
+Please run `bin/install-git-hooks` before committing for the first time.
+The pre-commit hook that this installs will ensure that all dependencies are properly listed in the `bosh/packages` directory.
+(Of course, you should probably convince yourself that the hooks are safe before installing them.)
+Without this script, it is possible to commit a version of the repository that will not compile.

 #### Additional go tools